Manchester United Methodist Church

 In 1844, the Methodist Church divided and the congregation became part of the Methodist Episcopal Church, South.
 In 1856, the congregation began construction of a red brick church to replace their old frame church.
 The families first held services and Sunday school classes in the basement until they completed the new chapel in 1859.

-Between 1878 and 1907, a smaller church, Trinity Methodist Episcopal South, located east of Olive Street Road on what is today Chesterfield Parkway East, burned down, and its members were invited to worship at Manchester Methodist.
+Between 1878 and 1907, a small church called Trinity Methodist Episcopal South was located east of Olive Street Road on what is today Chesterfield Parkway East.
+The pastor and some of the church members left to worship at Manchester Methodist.
 Hence, some of the early records from this church contain both names.

 The combined congregation refurbished the original building in 1959 and added a new educational wing adjacent to the church in 1965.
+In 1968, this congregation joined with the Evangelical United Brethren (EUB), and the congregation added “United” to their name at that time.
 The historic old church sanctuary was rededicated in 1969 after the addition of a new sanctuary.
 In 1983, the old church building was added to the National Register of Historic Places.
 The church members undertook another renovation project for the historic church in 1993, to restore the roof and front steps to a more original appearance.
 Workers also removed chimneys that were not part of the original design.
 A new 1200 seat sanctuary was completed in 1999, after which, they renovated the second sanctuary for use as a fellowship hall.
 The congregation continues to use the historic chapel.